Han Chin Pet Soo: History

 The club was run at Fee’s expense until his death in April 1912.
 Then, his son Leong Yin Khean aka Liang En-Chuen, together with Lim Chang Jiu, Leong Jin Yuen, Leong Moon Chow, Leong Rui Dian, Pan Jing Ting and Sze Hua continued to sponsor the club.
 In 1927, Leong Yin Khean purposely devalued the land and sold the house to the club members at a less than the market price.

 In 1929, the building was renovated into the three-story villa with balcony that it is today.
 For its 37th anniversary, on May 5, 1930, members held a house-warming party for their club.
 It was lit by electricity, which came to Ipoh earlier in the year.

 In 1941, the Japanese invaded Ipoh and the building was illegally sold without member knowledge.
 In 1945, ownership was rightfully restored to members.
 In the 1960s, there were other renovations for air conditioning, and the original elegantly curved front bay windows were replaced.

 As the great tin mining era waned, the number of miners did too.
 By 2012, the membership was insufficient to support building maintenance.
 Consequently, white ants took over the timbers, pigeons took roost in the balconies and bedrooms, and the building’s future was in doubt.

 Club members voted to lease the building to ipohWorld, a heritage group dedicated to restoring it and making it a tourist attraction.
 Their mission is complete, and the curved front bay windows have been restored.
 N.B.
 Historical details about the club before 1959 are taken from the adjacent club history by club member Leong Kok An in Chinese characters, dated May 5, 1959.

 The exhibition

 Tin mining

 With tin mining playing a prominent role in the development of Ipoh and the Kinta Valley, this section that uses original tin mining equipment highlights the process of mining for tin from prospecting for tin to the drying of tin ore.
 This section includes a historic video explaining the process of tin mining in the 1940s.

 Kitchen

 To serve the function of providing meals for the club members, a well-stocked kitchen would have played an important role.
-Restored it to its 1929 / 1930 standard, the kitchen has a three charcoal and one wood-fired stove, kitchen utensils and tins appropriate to the period.
+Restored it to its 1929 / 1930 standard, the kitchen has three charcoal and one wood-fired stove, kitchen utensils and tins appropriate to the period.